3. Installation and configuration¶

 Feedback on installation instructions

 The installation methods presented in this chapter are based on experience and have been tested carefully.
 However, operating systems and other software are continuously evolving, and these guides might have become outdated.
-Be sure to check out the online version for up-to-date information.
+Be sure to check out the online-handbook for up-to-date information.

 Python 2, Python 3, what’s the difference?